 Don't use plastic during poll campaign: EC urges candidates

-New Delhi, Sep 21: In an appeal to political parties, Chief Election Commissioner Sunil Arora stressed on the use of environment-friendly campaign materials during elections.
+New Delhi, Sep 21: In an appeal to political parties, Chief Election Commissioner (CEC) Sunil Arora stressed on the use of environment-friendly campaign materials during elections.

 "Election campaigns impose an environmental cost upon us.
-We appeal to political parties to avoid use of plastic and use only environment-friendly material in their campaigns," said CEC Sunil Arora.
+We appeal to political parties to avoid the use of plastic and use only environment-friendly material in their campaigns," said CEC Sunil Arora.

 The UN defines single-use plastic as items intended to be used only once before they are thrown away or recycled.
 These include, among other items, grocery bags, food packaging, bottles, straws, containers, cups and cutlery.